 - Win: it’s a natural next step in understanding how to process high quality cacao.
 Every bean counts which means the bad ones can’t be masked by the good (this is also a great challenge!).

-- Win: the majority of value-added work naturally appeals to women in an era when the cocoa industry is being criticized for excluding them.
+- Win: the majority of value-added work naturally appeals to and empowers women in an era when the cocoa industry is actively searching for opportunities for women-inclusion.

 - Win: it elevates the value of smaller cacao beans and clones while the chocolate industry prefers the larger beans.